Star-Lord

-Star-Lord (Peter Jason Quill) is a character and superhero appearing in American comic books published by Marvel Comics.
+Star-Lord (Peter Jason Quill) is a superhero appearing in American comic books published by Marvel Comics.
 Created by Steve Englehart and Steve Gan, the character first appeared in Marvel Preview #4 (January 1976).
 The son of human Meredith Quill and Spartoi J'son, Peter Quill assumes the mantle of Star-Lord, an interplanetary policeman.

-The character played prominent roles in the comic book storylines "Annihilation" (2006) and "Annihilation: Conquest" (2007), "War of Kings" (2008), and The Thanos Imperative (2009).
+The character played prominent roles in the comic book storylines "Annihilation" (2006) and "Annihilation: Conquest" (2007), "War of Kings" (2008), The Thanos Imperative (2009), and Old Man Quill (2019).
 He became the leader of the space-based superhero team Guardians of the Galaxy in the 2008 relaunch of the comic of the same name.
 He has been featured in a variety of associated Marvel merchandise, including animated television series, toys and trading cards.

-Chris Pratt portrays the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder, and Guardians of the Galaxy: Holiday Special (both 2022).
+Chris Pratt portrays the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special (both 2022), and Guardians of the Galaxy Vol. 3 (2023).
 Wyatt Oleff portrays a young Peter Quill in the first two Guardians of the Galaxy films.
-Pratt will return to play the character in Guardians of the Galaxy Vol. 3 (2023).
 Quill also appeared in the Disney+ animated series What If...?
 (2021).

+Creation

+Steve Englehart had plans for the character that went unrealized.
+He later reflected on his website:

+Englehart would later state that the story on Jupiter would be about Government, and that his version of the character was not a part of the Marvel universe and was "completely standalone".